rozsival/nette-foundation-emails/README.md

 as `create` method of `MailFactory` and only returns the resulting message), to create a `link` to your website using Nette `LinkGenerator` and to send the created `Message`.
 The `sendMessage` method throws `MailServiceException` if the message could not be sent through Nette `IMailer`.

+Anyway, feel free to implement the `MailFactory` into your own mail service as you need.

 ## License